willis7/sb-repo-graph-maven/README.md

 ## Installation

-This project uses both Docker Compose and Gradle to help build and develop this application.
+This project uses both Docker and Gradle to help build and develop this application.

 To run this application, follow these instructions:

-1. Build the application - from the root directory type `./gradlew assemble`
-2. Provision environment - `docker-compose up`
+1. First you will need an instance of Neo4j.
+The easiest way is to use Docker.
+2. In `Application.groovy` make sure you have the correct url for your Neo4j.
+3. Run `./gradlew bootRun` from the project root.

+If this is successful you should see some artifacts output to the command line, then you can look at your graph in Neo4j.

 ## Usage